wdi-classwork/wdi_1_ruby_assessment_prework/README.md

 The aim of this assessment is to test your knowledge of materials covered in the prework:

-- Objective 1
+- methods
-- Objective 2
+- string manipulation
-- Objective 3
+- if/else expressions
+- inserting an element to an array

 ## Instructions